Microsoft Entra ID authorization for SCIM

 Map SCIM app attributes

-1. Sign in to your Azure portal.
+1. Sign in to your Microsoft Entra admin center.

-6. On the Attribute Mapping page, edit or add your desired mappings.
+4. On the Attribute Mapping page, edit or add your desired mappings.

 Collibra supports a limited number of SCIM attributes.